jarecoo/practice/notes.md

 * You only get one body and one life, appreciate it and care for them
 * The Earth is the only home humanity has and it should be cared for
 * Technology is both a Powerful Ally and a Dangerous Enemy, Requires Awareness

-### Sections below
-* Death Gives Life Meaning; The Natural World and Meaning
-* Live Life with Purpose - Find Your Meaning (See above Top 3)
-* Live Life on Purpose
-* Have Fun
-* Cultivate an Internal Locus of Control
-* Live in the Present Moment
-* Settle Down - Cultivate a Relaxed Attitude
-* Slow Down
-* Simplify
-* The Importance of Love
-* Be a Good Person; Leave the World Better than You Found It
-* Be Assertive; Set your Boundaries
-* Be Healthy - Mentally and Physically
-* Get Going: Analyze, Anticipate, but Act
-* Learn To be Disciplined
-* Be Smart
-* Be Judicious with Technology

 ### In a word:
 * Purpose